philips-labs/terraform-hsdp-connect-onboarding/README.md

 # HSDP Connect IoT onboarding module
 This module creates all necessary IAM groups and roles to support successful onboarding onto the HSDP Connect IoT services.

+## Disclaimer

+> [!Important]
+> This repository is managed as Philips Inner-source / Open-source.
+> This repository is NOT endorsed or supported by HSSA&P or I&S Cloud Operations.
+> You are expected to self-support or raise tickets on the Github project and NOT raise tickets in HSP ServiceNow.

-Example usage:
+## Example usage

 ```hcl
 module "connect_onboarding" {